cosmicbrownie1947/lights-and-lens/README.md

 It will also include images and font stylizing.
 I wanted to get the pages done first before going into the style of the page.

+August 15, 2025
+This is the final update of my page.
+All four of the top buttons work, along with the two articles on the Blog page.
+This update mainly focused on the styling of everything and adding the images. while it took some work it definitely got there!
+My main sturggle was keeping the css orderly in order to make sure that the pages were all cohesive and still worked.